MLSandoval/md-resume/README.md

 - Assemlbed complex audio and visual arrangements for spaces large and small
 - Arranged sound amplification setups for bands, DJs, auctioneers, and orators
 - Inventoried, maintained, and rented out gear to subcontractors
+- Setup and managed video live stream events with the arrival of Covid-19

 <ins></ins>